-B 8.1 Assessment of PBT/vPvB Propertie - Comparison with the Criteria of Annex XIII
+B 8.1 Assessment of PBT/vPvB properties - Comparison with the Criteria of Annex XIII

-The criteria to be used to decide if a substance (or one of its constituents or transformation products in individual amounts $\geq 0.1\%$ (w/w)) must be regarded as a PBT or vPvB substance are set out in Annex XIII of the REACH Regulation.
-Table 25 below provides an overview of these criteria.
+The criteria to be used to decide if a substance (or one of its constituents or transformation products in individual amounts $\geq 0.1\%$ (w/w)) must be regarded as a PBT or vPvB substance are set out in Annex XIII of the REACH Regulation in which the following is stated: "...For the identification of PBT substances and vPvB substances a weight-of-evidence determination using expert judgement shall be applied, by comparing all relevant and available information listed in Section 3.2 (Note made by the Rapporteur: This section consists of the Assessment information) with the criteria set out in Section 1.
+This shall be applied in particular where the criteria set out in Section 1 cannot be applied directly to the available information.